TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 ```

 It adds the task (whatever is in our input field by the time we submit the form) to our `tasks` array.
 Later we can map over this array to display all the tasks we submitted.
 Make sure that you **DON'T** directly assign state.
 That is also the reason we don't use the `push` method here.
 It would give us an error.
-After that we just set our current task in state to an empty string, because we want our input field to be empty, to be able to add another task.
+After that, we just set our current task in state to an empty string because we want our input field to be empty, in order to add another task.

-So far we haven't invoked those functions yet, so let's do that.
+We still haven't invoked those functions yet, so let's do that.
-In your `App.js` component in your render method add an onChange handler to your input element like so:
+In your `App.js` component in your render method, add an onChange handler to your input element like so:

 ```javascript
 <input